 PARTS OF DGNSS:

 For the DGNSS survey, we need a minimum of two receiver antennae, one is for Base Station and one or more Rover Station.
-The various components are GNSS Satellites (A constellation of satellites orbiting Earth, transmitting signals for location determination), Base Station (Reference Station), Rover Receivers (A mobile GNSS receiver used in the field to control position, receiving satellite signals and correct data) (Fig 3).
+The various components are GNSS Satellites (A constellation of satellites orbiting Earth, transmitting signals for location determination), Base Station (Reference Station), Rover Receivers (A mobile GNSS receiver used in the field to control position, receiving satellite signals and correct data) (Fig. 3).
 Communication Link, and Data Processing Unit: Hardware or software in the rover that applies the corrections received from the base station to improve the accuracy of its position.
 Antennas, power supplies, soft wares for all stations/rovers, data storage and mounting equipment used for fixing.

 Why DGNSS: The absolute position determination with GNSS is less accurate than relative positioning between two stations.
 Error sources in GNSS locations include the strata in the atmosphere, satellite problems, and the receiver.
 These errors can introduce delay and distortion GNSS signals, that affect the accuracy and efficiency.
 These acting errors (biases) where the error occurs are of three categories: